Search

 New Luxembourg Tax Reforms Aim to Boost International Business and Investment Appeal

-The new Luxembourg coalition government is demonstrating increasing commitment to improving Luxembourg’s tax regimes, introducing a series of draft laws including those applicable to investment funds, corporate taxation, individual taxation and tax-exempt family wealth companies.
-This update summarises specific proposed changes and what they could mean for overseas investors.
+Since coming to power in October 2023, the Luxembourg coalition government is increasingly demonstrating its commitment to enhancing Luxembourg’s tax regimes.
+They have introduced a series of draft laws in this regard and which aim to introduce improvements across investment funds, corporate taxation, individual taxation and family wealth companies.
+In this update, we summarise the specific proposed changes and what they could mean for your business and for investors.

 Related Services